withfig/autocomplete/README.md

 npm run dev
 ```

-Now start editing specs in the `dev/`.
+Now start editing specs in the `dev/` folder.
 They will compile to the `specs/` folder on save.
 You can start testing your spec immediately in your terminal.

 <br/>